 Tell Us Once

-This means you won't have to send a copy of the birth or death certificate in the post, as we can contact organisations that need to know on your behalf or give you a reference number so that you can notify them online or by calling a Free phone number.
+This means you won't have to send a copy of the death certificate in the post, as we can contact organisations that need to know on your behalf or give you a reference number so that you can notify them online or by calling a Free phone number.

-When you are booking an appointment to register a birth or death please let us know if you wish to use this service.
+When you are booking an appointment to register a death please let us know if you wish to use this service.
 More information, including what you will need to bring with you is available via the Tell Us Once page.

 Further information including how to register a birth or death, or make arrangements for a Marriage or Civil Partnership can be found on the website of the National Records of Scotland .